kathysledge/smig/docs/resources/index.md

 ### Have a question?

 [Start a discussion](https://github.com/kathysledge/smig/discussions) on GitHub.
-We're happy to help with:
+We’re happy to help with:
 - How to model specific schemas
 - Migration strategies
 - Feature requests